nikuson/AIToDo/README.md

 # AI Todo App

 Welcome to the official repository of **AI Todo App**, an open-source and completely free task manager powered by Artificial Intelligence.
-This app helps you organize, prioritize, and complete your tasks efficiently, learning your habits over time and adapting to your personal preferences.
+This app helps you organize, prioritize, and complete your tasks efficiently.

 ## 🎉 Key Features